RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. Set the **Generate listing file** field to **Yes**, and save your changes.
 4. Click **Build** \> **Build Solution**.

-    During the build, the Compiler produces a source listing file, **ZBNKPRT1.lst**, in a Listing subfolder in

-    the project directory (`C:\MFETDUSER\tutorial\projects\Studio\cobol\Bankdemo\Listing` in this case).
+    During the build, the Compiler produces a source listing file, **ZBNKPRT1.lst**, in a `Listing` subfolder in the project directory (`C:\MFETDUSER\tutorial\projects\Studio\cobol\Bankdemo\Listing` in this case).
 The listing file includes a fully expanded source file together with some Compiler system information at the start and with any Compiler errors highlighted with asterisks.
-From File Explorer, you can open the file in a text editor such as Microsoft's Notepad and view its contents.
+From File Explorer, you can open the file in a text editor, such as Microsoft's Notepad, and view its contents.

 **Example of Compiling a COBOL Program with Errors**

 You can introduce some Compiler errors into one of the programs to see how the Compiler handles them:

 1. In Solution Explorer, double-click **ZBNKPRT1.cbl**.
 2. Page down the program a few pages to the start of the Procedure Division around line 224.
 3. Introduce a few syntax errors as follows:
-    - On line 226 change `RUN-TIME` to `RUN-TME`
+    - On line 226, change `RUN-TIME` to `RUN-TME`
-    - On line 229 change `SPACES` to `SPOCES`
+    - On line 229, change `SPACES` to `SPOCES`
-    - On line 237 place a period after the `END-IF`
+    - On line 237, place a period after the `END-IF`.

      The errors are underlined with red wavy lines and a colored bar is added to the left of each line that includes an error.

 4. Hover over an underlined item to view a pop-up with an explanation of what the error is.
-4. Save the program, and build your solution.
+4. Save the program and build your solution.
 6. Check the **Error List** window to view the list of errors.
 7. Double-click an error in the list to position the cursor on the line of code that contains the error.
 8. Check the errors in the listing file, `ZBNKPRT.lst` as follows: